st-artichokey/unartist-procreate/procreate-ipad/cat-portrait-walkthrough.md

 Add the portrait to the canvas size you want (I typically use 4x6 with 300 DPI).
 Then, add the picture as a separate layer.
 In Procreate this is `add -> insert a photo`.
 This is only if you have the images in your camera roll, if not you will use the `insert a file` option for wherever you have the images stored.

-Next, trim out any excess background from your pet photo and adjust the pet image so that it fits over the face of in the portrait.
+Trim out any excess background from your pet photo and adjust the pet image so that it fits over the face of in the portrait.

 ![Step one, choose cat](/procreate-ipad/Assets/cat-portrait-gifs/1-choose-image.GIF)